react-cosmos/react-cosmos/GLOSSARY.md

 Any React [Node](https://flow.org/en/docs/react/types/#toc-react-node).
 Describes the state of one or more components.

-#### Fixture plugin
+#### Fixture decorator

-Component decorator for enhancing a fixture's capabilities.
+Component wrapper for enhancing a fixture's capabilities.

 #### Fixture state

-State related to a rendered fixture, like component props, state or other data provided by fixture plugins.
+State related to a rendered fixture, like component props, state or other data provided by fixture decorators.
 Changes to the fixture state alter the fixture elements (and in turn their output).

-#### FixtureProvider
+#### FixtureContainer

-Provides the required context for a fixture (along with fixture plugins) to render.
+Hosts fixture state and provides the required context for a fixture (and its decorators) to render.

 #### FixtureConnect